Bukovski/vue-pet-store/README.md

 * To start a project, you must set up all npm dependent commands.
 `npm install`
-* Install global `npm i -g json-server` and run server `json-server src/assets/products.json`
+* Install global `npm i -g json-server` and run server `json-server src/assets/products.json` or run the command in terminal `npm run json`
 * All settings save to `vue.config.js`